40 Scotland Facts and Trivia Questions

 You can see some of the legacies of this invasion around Scotland to this day.

-Many of the castles which battles took place in or started over are still standing today, Some are left in ruins for visitors to explore.
+Many of the castles in which battles took place or started over are still standing today.

 The Scottish Clan systems were established in the 13th century.

-Today, some men wear tartan to special events like weddings.
+Some men wear tartan to special events like weddings.

-Some Scots wear tartan for fashion too.
+Some Scots wear tartan for fashion, too.

 In 1706, the Treaty of Union brought England (which included Wales) and Scotland together and saw what we now call Great Britain formed.